Hefero/DiabloAttributeSelector/README.md

  #Diablo 3 OCR Enchange made by Hefero

-- Unzip Capture2Text into the Script folder.
-[Version Tested: 4.4.0 (7-28-2017)]
+- Unzip Capture2Text into the Script folder and name the folder Capture2Text (included in the full version) [Version Tested: 4.4.0 (7-28-2017)]
 (32 or 64bit, doesn't matter)
 downloaded at: http://capture2text.sourceforge.net/